 Learning Teamwork

-Ability to Accept Criticism: Communicate constructive criticism and – often forgotten! – accept and implement criticism from others.
+Ability to accept criticism: Communicate constructive criticism and – often forgotten! – accept and implement criticism from others.

 Soft Skill No. 5: Adaptability

-Why adaptability today is among the top soft skills in companies becomes evident again in the context of "Work 4.0" and "New Work": Work models are changing, processes are continually optimized, and digitization opens up new opportunities almost every day that one must first adjust to.
+Why adaptability is one of the top soft skills in companies today is evident again in the context of “Work 4.0” and “New Work”: Work models are changing, processes are continuously optimized, and digitization opens up new opportunities that must be adapted to.

 Learning Adaptability

-Different models for project and time planning
+Various models for project and time planning

 Clear communication of corporate goals

-Special training for agile working
+Specific training for agile work

-How Can Modern Soft Skill Training Succeed?
+How to Achieve Modern Soft Skill Training?

 Soft skills are individual!